dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 **TODO** Define exactly how a valid `<tail>` is delimited.

-#### Lazy fields and variables
+#### Late fields and variables

-A read of a field or variable which is marked as `lazy` which has not yet been written to causes the initializer expression of the variable to be evaluated to a value, assigned to the variable or field, and returned as the value of the read.
+A read of a field or variable which is marked as `late` which has not yet been written to causes the initializer expression of the variable to be evaluated to a value, assigned to the variable or field, and returned as the value of the read.